Adelie Penguin vs Northern Rockhopper Penguin

 Which is bigger, Adelie Penguin or Northern Rockhopper Penguin?

-The Adelie Penguin is larger, standing up to 71cm tall compared to the Northern Rockhopper Penguin's 58cm.
+The Adelie Penguin is larger, standing up to 71 cm tall and weighing up to 6 kg.
+The Northern Rockhopper Penguin is smaller at up to 58 cm and 3.4 kg.

 Which is more endangered, Adelie Penguin or Northern Rockhopper Penguin?